soccerthomas/ai110-module3show-musicrecommendersimulation-starter/README.md

 - Did you add or remove any songs
 - What kinds of genres or moods are represented
 - Whose taste does this data mostly reflect
+The catalog contains a small set of songs from songs.csv covering a handful of genres like Hip-Hop, Pop, and Rock, with moods like Energetic, Chill, and Happy.
+No songs were added or removed.
+The dataset is limited and likely reflects mainstream Western music taste, leaving out a lot of genres and cultural variety.
 ---

 ## 5. Strengths